INTERNET Food SALES & COTTAGE FOOD

 The Maricopa County Environmental Services Department is the local agency responsible for ensuring food is prepared in a safe manner, with the required permits, for all types of food vending within Maricopa County.

 Maricopa County supports local businesses and their efforts in providing safe food to county residents and its visitors.
-Food sales in Maricopa County, whether on the internet or in person, require proper food permitting and inspection.
+Most food sales in Maricopa County, whether on the internet or in person, require proper food permitting and inspection.

-As per Maricopa County Environmental Health Code, Chapter 1, Regulation 4(a),
+As required in the Maricopa County Environmental Health Code, Chapter 1, Regulation 4(a),

 “No person shall conduct an operation or an establishment for which a permit is required without holding the necessary and valid permit to do so.”